livingsocial/keyspace/README.md

 ![DANGER: EXPERIMENTAL](https://raw.github.com/livingsocial/keyspace/master/images/experimental.png)

 Keyspace is still experimental and the design is subject to change.
-Some of the planned changes are:

-* Redesign capabilities as real URIs
-* Switch backend k/v storage to Moneta
-* (Maybe) switch from Sinatra to Webmachine

 Mailing List
 ------------